autarc/optimal-select/README.md

 - extend documentation
 - add automatic tests (e.g. [using jsdom](https://github.com/jbwyme/optimal-select/blob/master/tests/select.js))
+- refactor the process of matching to enable priority for `id` and `class`
 - improve child-relation and grouping of `getMultiSelector`
 - define `strict` option for optimizations of multiple elements
 - check attributes for complex classnames